 Action or behavior focused: Don’t be the boss that calls the employee names or attacks their personality.
 Give feedback that addresses the behavior you want to see changed or the action you want the employee to take.

 Specific: State what you want with clarity and adequate detail.
 Tie what you want to a business-focused goal.
 Express to the employee what specifically is being asked of them and how that matches professional goals.

 Timely: As discussed above, address the feedback issue as close to the corresponding events as possible.
 Don’t let things set, fester, or diminish in impact due to lack of action on your part.

 Focused: Give direct feedback without confusing collateral information.
 This is not a time to make sandwiches.
 If you have constructive feedback or request for adjusted behavior, get directly to the point.
-Buffering your feedback with praise both unnecessary and confusing.
-The reverse is also true: Give praise without a criticism wrapper.
+Buffering your feedback with praise can be both unnecessary and confusing.
+The reverse is even more important: Give praise without a criticism wrapper.

 Performance-based: When you want new actions or adjusted behavior, name what you want by when, and how it will be evaluated.

 Recurring: Constructive feedback calls for follow-up.
 Be on the lookout for praise-worthy actions.
 Ongoing feedback builds rapport, fuels performance, and helps you grow as an effective communicator.